XRP Ledger Accounts

 - Includes a 4-byte checksum so that the probability of generating a valid address from random characters is approximately 1 in 2^32

-For more technical details of how to calculate a Ripple address, see Address Encoding.
+For more technical details of how to calculate an XRP Ledger address, see Address Encoding.

 |rrrrrrrrrrrrrrrrrrrrrhoLvTp||ACCOUNT_ZERO||An address that is the base58 encoding of the value